TRUEPIC/queryql/README.md

 }
 ```

-Validation is run when `build()` is called on the querier.
-A `ValidationError`
+Validation is run when `run()` is called on the querier.
+A `ValidationError` is
-is thrown if/when it fails.
+thrown if/when it fails.

 #### Building a Custom Validator